 The American population is shifting and teams must respond.
 In 2015, for the first time ever, millennials outnumbered baby boomers.
 Representing 83.1 million Americans and holding $200 billion in annual buying power, millennials are a powerful fan segment that teams must strategically market around.
 Below are three successful strategies teams have adopted to market to and reach millennial consumers.

 Millennials are a generation of people who have had their demands met on their own terms and at the times most convenient to them.
 Given that the generation has grown up with the smartphone and the efficiency it breeds, millennials oftentimes expect their desires to be met on their own terms.
 Additionally, this generation grew into adulthood during and after the recession.
 As such, they tend to be more budget conscious and prefer to purchase items for lower prices.

+For all of the above reasons and more, millennials’ participation in sports is different compared to past generations.
 For teams, these considerations should factor into how they sell millennials tickets.
 When it comes to selling millennials tickets, teams must create flexible attendance options at low prices to meet millennials’ whims and budget consciousness.

 Our partner the Minnesota Timberwolves has successfully marketed to millennials through their College Night program.
 Under the program, college students are able to purchase an upper level game ticket on any Monday or Wednesday night home game.
 Students have the option to purchase these tickets for as low as $10 with a valid edu email address or school ID.
 They also have the option to pass on attending the game, which meets their desire for flexibility.